TianxingWu/OpenVHead/README.md

 - The algorithm to solve PnP is set to **DLS** rather than the default one

 #### 4.1.3 Facial expression features extraction
-Several studies has been done to extract facial expression features from face landmarks.
+Several studies have been done to extract facial expression features from face landmarks.
 One of the mostly used feature for eye-blinking detection is called Eye-Aspect-Ratio [[1](#8.-References)] as shown below:

 <p align="center">
     <img width="350" img src="./Figures/EAR.jpg">